-This document provides you with key information about this investment product.
+This document provides you with key information about our investment product.
 It is not marketing material.
 The information is required by law to help you understand the nature, risks, costs, potential gains and losses of this product and to help you compare it with other products.

-CFDs are offered by Capital Index (UK) Limited, ("Capital Index", "we", or "us") a company registered in England and Wales, number 09532185.
-Capital Index is regulated by the Financial Conduct Authority (FCA) in the United Kingdom, registration number: 709693.
-Call +44 (0) 207 060 5120 or go to www.capitalindex.com for more information.
+Spread bets are offered by Capital Index (UK) Limited, ("Capital Index", "we", or "us") a company registered in England and Wales, number 09532185.
+Capital Index is authorised and regulated by the Financial Conduct Authority ("FCA") in the United Kingdom, registration number: 709693.
+Call + 44 (0)207 060 5120 or go to www.capitalindex.com for more information.